 Don't Accept or Make Excuses

-Don't Be Judgemental
+Don't Be Judgmental

 The quickest way to turn this discussion into an argument is to speak in accusatory terms or otherwise pass judgment on your loved one.
 Individuals who are struggling with addictions or related disorders have already experienced more than their share of shame and emotional isolation.
-When you accuse your loved one of intentionally causing the destruction that accompanies addiction, all you accomplish is putting him or her on the defensive.
+When you accuse your loved one of intentionally causing the destruction that accompanies addiction, all you accomplish is putting them on the defensive.

 “There’s nothing wrong with me … I’m in control … I’m not hurting anybody.”